Overview of Pulmonary Edema

 Pulmonary Edema Causes

-One of the causes of pulmonary edema is from the increased pressures in the heart.
+One of the causes of pulmonary edema is the increased pressure in the heart.
 This usually happens when there is heart disease, or the heart is overworked and not able to produce enough blood.
 When this happens, there is high pressure in the heart and then through the veins and capillaries of the lungs.

 High altitudes may be the cause of pulmonary edema, especially in cases where High altitude pulmonary edema (HAPE) is the reason.
 This usually happens in mountain climbers or people that travel to places with a high elevation.
 This usually happens if exercise or activity begins too soon; before they are acclimated.